 Sauté onions with butter, salt and pepper until translucent and onions are softened.
 Add flour and stir constantly for about five minutes to cook out the flour flavor.
 You’re making a roux or a thickener for your sauce.
 Now add the chicken broth about ½ cup at a time to slowly incorporate it into your roux.
 If you add it too quickly, you’ll get clumps in your sauce.
 Once you’ve poured in all the broth, add the chicken bouillon cubes, chopped potatoes and carrots.
 Bring to a boil (while you’re waiting for it to boil, continue to stir now and then so that bits of your thickened sauce don’t stick to the bottom of the pan).
 Once it’s bubbling, reduce heat to low and simmer for about 15-20 minutes or until the potatoes are fork tender.

-While your potatoes and carrots are simmering, make your biscuit topping.
+Make biscuit topping.
 Stir melted butter and milk.
 Add dry ingredients and mix.

 Almost done!
 Once potatoes and carrots are fork tender, turn off the heat and add the shredded chicken, frozen peas and heavy cream.
 Transfer pot pie filling evenly among your baking dishes.
 Distribute the biscuit topping . . . generously (I prefer this biscuit topping over the traditional pie pastry any day).